The Best Beat Making Software in 2022

 Image-Line FL Studio 20

 FL Studio (formerly known as Fruity Loops) is one of the most popular pieces of music production software out there.
 It has been used by heavyweights from 9th Wonder to Metro Boomin and many others.
-It can do everything and has a extra streamlined workflow if you’re good with the mouse and keyboard as your beat making tools.
+There’s no doubt it’s a GREAT piece of work that’s easy to use and can do everything you need it to as a music maker.
+It has a really streamlined workflow if you’re good with the mouse and keyboard as your beat making tools.
 You’ve probably heard of it if you’re into making beats at any level and it’s a DOPE choice for any genre of music.

 - Cost: $99.99 – $899.00